moquette/bootstrap/README.md

      - `CUSTOM_BIN_DIR="$HOME/Dropbox/bin"`
      - `CUSTOM_BIN_DIR="$HOME/Library/Mobile Documents/com~apple~CloudDocs/bin"`
    - Scripts in this folder become available as commands immediately

+4. **Essential Packages** (`ESSENTIAL_PACKAGES` array)
+   - Add or remove Homebrew packages to install
+   - Set to empty array to skip package installation
+   - **Smart detection**: Adding/removing packages automatically triggers re-installation on next shell startup
+   - Example: Add `ripgrep` by adding `ripgrep # Description` to the array

+5. **Hushlogin** (Optional - commented by default)
+   - Uncomment the line to suppress the macOS login message
+   - Creates `~/.hushlogin` on first run when uncommented
+   - Line in CUSTOMIZATION SECTION: `[ -f ~/.hushlogin ] || { touch ~/.hushlogin && echo '~/.hushlogin created.'; }`

+6. **Shell Aliases** (defined directly at the top in CUSTOMIZATION SECTION)
+   - Navigation, file listing, and utility aliases
+   - Edit the alias definitions directly—just copy/paste new lines
+   - To add a new alias: `alias myname='my command'`
+   - To modify an existing alias: change the command after the `=` sign
+   - Changes take effect on next shell startup (sourced from file)

+7. **Vim Configuration** (`VIM_CONFIG` string)
+   - Customize editor settings (tabs, line numbers, search options, etc.)
+   - These settings are written to `~/.vimrc` on first run
+   - Modify any vim setting to your preferences

+8. **macOS Defaults** (`MACOS_DEFAULTS` array)
+   - Keyboard repeat, trackpad sensitivity, Finder preferences, Safari dev tools, etc.
+   - Comment out any `defaults write` line to skip that setting
+   - **Smart detection**: Modifying the list automatically re-applies on next shell startup
+   - Each line is easy to understand and modify

 ## Automation & Bootstrap Flags